-Area 10 SA Effects Commentary frequency is hourly meaning that there are realistic alternatives to travelling by car.
+Area 10 SA Objectives SA Effects Commentary of and adapt to the impacts of climate change frequency is hourly meaning that there are realistic alternatives to travelling by car.
 All the areas have the potential to incorporate energy efficiency measures and to incorporate appropriate future proofing design measures.
 However due to the un-sustainability of the location this SA objective has been categorised as having a neutral effect.
 Although there are regular bus services accessible to the area, the issue of no District Centres or the Town Centre within walking distance and the likely encouragement of the car, especially in terms of commuting is likely to lead to some impacts on climate change.
-Taking all this positive and negative issues into account, the scoring for this objective is deemed to be neutral. + + There are considerable amounts of employment adjacent this site to the west and there could be further scope for expansion.
-Bromsgrove's Employment Land Review highlights that the site is located within an area of high economic activity, where 79.9% of the economically active are in employment.
-It is considered that the b . area has a good ability to deliver economic development objectives.
+Taking all this positive and negative issues into account, the scoring for this objective is deemed to be neutral.
+Economic Objectives EC1 Develop a knowledge driven economy, the ++ There are considerable amounts of employment adjacent this site to the west and there could be further scope for expansion. infrastructure and skills base whilst ensuring all share the benefits, urban and rural Bromsgroves Employment Land Review highlights that the site is located within an area of high economic activity, where 79.9% of the economically active are in employment.
+It is considered that the area has a good ability to deliver economic development objectives.
 It has been identified as a suitable area to meet the employment needs of Redditch.
-The role of the area within the employment hierarchy is classified as 'good'. ++ There is considerable amounts of employment adjacent this area to the west and there could be further scope for expansion.
-Bromsgrove's Employment Land Review highlights that the area is located within an area of high economic activity, where 79.9% of the economically active are in employment.
+The role of the area within the employment hierarchy is classified as £goodq EC2 promote and support the development of new technologies of high ++ There is considerable amounts of employment adjacent this area to the west and there could be further scope for expansion. value and low impact especially resource efficient technologies and environmental technology initiatives Bromsgroves Employment Land Review highlights that the area is located within an area of high economic activity, where 79.9% of the economically active are in employment.
 It is considered that the area has a good ability to deliver economic development objectives.
-It has been identified as a suitable area to meet the employment needs of ++
+It has been identified as a suitable area to meet the employment needs of

 Area 10 SA Objectives SA Effects Commentary Redditch.
-The role of the site within the employment hierarchy is classified as 'good'.
-Therefore there is the potential to promote and support new technologies of high value and low impact especially resource efficient technologies and environmental technology initiatives.
+The role of the site within the employment hierarchy is classified as £goodq Therefore there is the potential to promote and support new technologies of high value and low impact especially resource efficient technologies and environmental technology initiatives.
 EC3 To raise the skills levels and qualifications of workforce and quality of educational opportunities for all + The area is in close proximity to existing employment opportunities and Beoley First School is located to the north of this area and further west are Abbey Wood First and Church Hill Middle School.